Killing of Megan Khung: Criminal charges

-On 25 July 2020, five days after their arrests, 33-year-old Wong Shi Xiang and 24-year-old Foo Li Ping were both charged with murder in relation to the death of four-year-old Megan Khung Yu Wai.
+On 25 July 2020, five days after their arrests, 33-year-old Wong and 24-year-old Foo were both charged with murder in relation to the death of four-year-old Khung.
 Under the Penal Code, offenders convicted of murder would face the death penalty.
-The third suspect, 30-year-old Nouvelle Chua Ruo Shi, was charged with assisting the couple to dispose of the little girl's corpse.
+The third suspect, 30-year-old Chua, was charged with assisting the couple to dispose of the little girl's corpse.
 The charge of disposing of a corpse to prevent detection of an offence carried a sentence of up to seven years' imprisonment.
-Additionally, Wong also faced seven other unrelated charges, including drug consumption, drug possession, methamphetamine trafficking in November 2018, and possessing two “Samurai” swords.
+Additionally, Wong also faced seven other unrelated charges, including drug consumption, drug possession, methamphetamine trafficking in November 2018, and possessing two samurai-style swords.
 He was also charged with assaulting a man in November 2018 by hitting and kicking him several times.
-Wong was out on bail for these above drug and assault offences when he abused Khung and later murdered her.
+Wong was out on bail for these above drug and assault offences when he abused and murdered Khung.

 On 30 July 2020, Wong, Foo and Chua were all ordered to be remanded for investigations, as well as to undergo pre-trial psychiatric evaluation.
 Foo's family members engaged lawyers to represent Foo, and in the end, out of two defence counsels engaged by her family, Foo chose one of them, consisting of Josephus Tan and his associates Cory Wong and Marshall Lim, while the other, led by Peter Keith Fernando, was discharged.
 Wong engaged Vinit Chhabra to defend him.

 On 3 August 2020, the remand order was extended for one week.
 Chua's lawyer Thangavelu objected to the further remand of his client on the grounds that her charge was not murder, but of disposal of a corpse, which do not warrant the death penalty like murder, and stating that Chua's case would be heard at the State Courts rather than the High Court, where trials for capital cases like murder were conducted.
 However, the objection was overruled by the district judge, who went ahead with the extension on the account that the prosecution needed more time to gather evidence to determine the roles played by each of the trio in Khung's death.

 After the end of her prolonged remand order, Chua was eventually granted bail of S$50,000 on 13 August 2020, and thus released from prison with conditions to abide to, like curfew hours and wearing an electronic tag.
 Foo and Wong were still remanded in prison as murder suspects were not allowed to be released on bail.
 In September 2020, the psychiatric assessments of Wong and Foo were completed, but they remained in remand pending further investigations and trial.